JnKTechstuff/ParadoxFireDispatch/README.md

 - A working brain and if you want jobs then Extendedmode (works out of the box) or some other framework

+## Planned Features:

+- If no random fires in `x` amount of time start a fire from a defined table of coords
+- Multiple fires
+- Fire spread

 ## Contributing

 1) Fork this repository to your own account, then check out the dev branch.